 To provide homeowners with the best quality vinyl windows, we have improved our technology and testing at Pella.
 Window designs must withstand laboratory cycle testing, during which the functions of windows are repeated thousands of times to test durability on pieces including everything from the window hardware to the frame structure.
 Then, air, water, and thermal tests provide additional means to ensure that vinyl frames can face the seasons while keeping your home energy efficient.
 It all results in a window that is robust and durable, with fade resistance and appealing exterior colors, ultimately giving you a low-maintenance option that is easy to care for over the years.

 Vinyl windows increase protection against the weather while keeping your home cozy, and can even result in lower energy costs.
 Both the frame and the glass play a part in making windows energy-efficient.
 Pella's multiple insulating frame chambers and exclusive weather-repel system deliver energy-efficiency while channeling water away from your home.
 Features that can help further increase energy-efficiency include triple-pane glass, Advanced Low-E insulating glass, and proper installation.

 Pella 250 Series vinyl windows offer optional triple-pane glass, multiple types of Low-E glass coatings optimized for your climate and insulating argon gas between the panes to maximize energy-efficiency.

 How durable are vinyl windows?

-Vinyl windows are made to be exceptionally strong due to the non-corrosive compounds used while building the frame.
+Because vinyl windows are designed to resist the elements, they do not require extensive effort to maintain durability and appearance.
+They are the least likely type of material to need repairs.
 Changes in temperature and weather can cause minor expansion and contraction in most types of windows.
 Over time, this can develop gaps in your window frame, allowing more air to impact your room.
 Pella’s vinyl windows have fully welded corners to help reduce window frame warping and other difficulties that might come in operating the window.